-Some babies just want to be close all the time, others never want to be in anyone’s arms.
-Some can only sleep on you and others can’t go to sleep on your lap.
+Some babies just want to be close all the time.
+And others?
+They never want to be in anyone’s arms.
+Some can only sleep on you while others can’t fall asleep on your lap.
 What should I do?

-What are you like?
-Do you like routines?
-Being close to your baby?
-Both?
+Do you like being close to your baby?

-We’re all different.
-We all have different expectations of parenting and of babies.
+We all have different expectations of parenting and of our babies.
 For some of us, fixed times and routines are important to make ends meet.
-Others thrive best without a clock, where work and leisure flow into each other.
+Others thrive best without a clock and where work and leisure flow into each other.

 Our preferences certainly govern what we expect from our children.
 Some expectant parents see a timeless space where the child’s needs are allowed to control the direction of the day.
-Others know that they need their regular sleep and food to function.
-Another aspect where we humans differ, which becomes important in parenting, is the need for physical closeness.
+Others know that they need their regular sleep and food to function as people and parents.
+Another aspect where we humans differ, which becomes important in parenting, is the need and experience of physical closeness.

 Different babies need different amounts of closeness

-When the baby has the same needs as the parent, there is rarely a problem (assuming that no one else gives unsolicited advice that the family is wrong).
-There have been plenty of times where I have met parents who wonder if it will hurt the baby if they follow their own instinct and hold them most of the time.
+When the baby has the same needs as the parent, there is rarely a problem.
+Assuming that no one else in the area gives unsolicited warnings that the family is wrong.
+I have met so many parents who have wondered if following their own instincts and holding their baby all of the time, is hurting their baby.
 There is always some grandmother, father-in-law, friend or forum acquaintance who has told them that problems will arise if they continue as they do.

-And if you’re a family member and if you feel a strong need to comment, then praise!
-“You both look so cozy!”
-“He must be so comfortable with you” are suggestions that are usually received positively.
+And if you’re a family member and if you feel a strong need to comment, praise!
+“You both look so cozy!” or “Your baby must be so comfortable with you”, are suggestions that are usually received positively.

 When parent and baby are different

-Sometimes a parent may have a baby with a need for bodily distance.
+Sometimes a parent may receive a baby with integrity and a need for bodily distance.
 It can create great sadness and a sense of helplessness.
 The best thing you can do as a parent of that baby is to give them the space they need.
 Responsiveness in parenting and the ability to put the child’s needs first, is something to strive for.